jamesmcdonald/puppet-borg/README.md

 Right now this module has only been tested on Debian, though it should also work nicely on Debian derivatives.
 Support for macOS is likely to happen soon.

-The way the parameters work could be a little nicer so there aren't 2 places to set things like the SSH username.
+The way the parameters work could be a little nicer.
+Overriding `borg::server_user` and `borg::export_tag` in Hiera will also affect the default values used by `borg::server`, so it's possible to set them in one place.
+I'm trying not to use a `params.pp` but it's not obvious how best to manage common parameters without it.

 ## Development